DataDog/integrations-extras/gigamon/README.md

 ### Metadata Attributes
 Gigamon deep packet inspection extracts 7500+ application metadata attributes and forwards them to Datadog.
 Gigamon Application Metadata Protobook provides a complete list of supported protocols and their attributes.
 These protocols can also be viewed as groups by Tags, Family, and Classification method.

-Gigamon Application Metadata Exporter (AMX) application converts the output from the Application Metadata Intelligence (AMI) in CEF format into JSON format and sends it to Datadog.
+Gigamon AMX converts the output from the AMI in CEF format into JSON and sends it to Datadog.

 You can access the Application Metadata Protobook from the [GigaVUE FM][4].